gasparl/expapp/docs/TUTORIAL.md

 file that is separate from the partial files.
-Here, to absolutely ensure that none of the already stored complete data files may be in any way erased or damaged, in case of an existing file with the same name, the PHP code in the boilerplate appends the new content to the end of the previous content, leaving the latter intact ([\[n26\]](https://github.com/gasparl/expapp/search?q=n26)).
+Here, to absolutely ensure that none of the already stored complete data files may be in any way erased or damaged, in case of an existing file with the same name, the PHP code in the template appends the new content to the end of the previous content, leaving the latter intact ([\[n26\]](https://github.com/gasparl/expapp/search?q=n26)).
 The JS function on the client side awaits the server response and provides corresponding feedback to the participant ([\[n27\]](https://github.com/gasparl/expapp/search?q=n27)).
 In case of any sort of issue